Sarah627/Java_miniatures/README.md

 after the closing curly braces of the main method
 1. define a new method with a meaningful name `calculate`.
-2. add these two modeifers for now `public` and then `static`.
+2. add these two modifiers for now `public` and then `static`.
-3. define the return type, here it's `void` it can be double but we have to do some edits in `switch` statement.
+3. define the return type, here it's `void` it can be double ,but we have to do some edits in `switch` statement.
 4. define the parameter list here (two integers the numbers which the operation will be performed on, and the operator code -also an integer-).
 5. move the long switch case in the method.
 6. invoke it in the main method. (remember anything you want to execute you must invoke it in the main method or in the main class which contains the main method).